 7) I organized and attended over 7000 pitch meetings in Los Angeles, mainly with the heads of production of the studios.

-9) If your script merits it, I will be glad to submit it to relevant, high ranking contacts.
+9) If your script merits it, I will be glad to submit it to relevant, high ranking contacts at no cost to you.

 1) Studio Coverage: This is the same feedback a studio analyst will provide the executives or agents will receive, when you submit for consideration.
 You need to know what they say about your script before you actually submit it, as once they have turned you down they are extremely unlikely to reconsider.
 CLICK for sample.
 Presently available at a significant discount of $99 (without synopsis).
 These usually cost $179.
 Am only taking on a few more till my schedule fills up and then we are back to the usual price.

 There are four things you need to succeed as a screenwriter.
-Consulting is one.
+Mentoring is one.

 Here's the other three.